miguelrk/food-pricing-frontend/README.md

 # food-pricing-frontend

-A web application for automatic food recognition and pricing in cafeterias
+A web application for automatic food recognition and pricing in cafeterias.

+A project for TUM Masterpraktikum: Edge Computing and the Internet of Things

 ## Project setup
 ```